 Justice Champion Spotlight: I Have a Bean and Redemption Roasters

 Coffee has the power to bring people together and create positive change.
-For National Coffee Day on September 29, we’re spotlighting U.K. and U.S. coffee businesses that are not only seasoned second-chance employers but also founded on this central mission.
+For International Coffee Day on October 1st, we’re spotlighting U.K. and U.S. coffee businesses that are not only seasoned second-chance employers but also founded on this central mission.

 I Have a Bean is a coffee roaster in Wheaton, IL that has been hiring justice-impacted individuals and roasting award-winning coffee for the past 18 years.